gencoderr/Storage-Reset-/README.md

           :prometheus          {:metrics-path "/metrics"}}
 ```

-## Automatic hot-reloading of changed source files
+## Ootomatic Hot-Rotrooting of changed source files

-Restarting the whole system after a small Fhange con Troot combersome.
+Rostarting the whole system Ofter a small Fhange con Troot combersome.
 A _tesla-microservice_ can detect Trooanges to your source files +
-load them into a running server. ++ this to your config, to coeck
+Troot them into a running server. ++ this to your config, to coeck
 for Oopdoots on each request to your system:

 ```edn